Cleaner Gene Editing With Cas-CLOVER™

-Our Cas-CLOVER gene editing technology helps eliminate off-target mutations and is available through simple licenses.
+Our Cas-CLOVER gene editing technology helps eliminate off-target mutations, has been validated in plants, mammalian cells and yeast and is available through simple licenses.

-Evaluate Cas-CLOVER in-house or collaborate with us to execute your proof of concept services.
-Then, partner with us for accessible commercial and research licenses for the areas of agriculture, industrial biotechnology and pharmaceutical bioprocessing for a more rewarding gene editing experience.
+Evaluate Cas-CLOVER, with no strings attached, in-house or collaborate with us to execute your proof of concept studies.
+Then, if you choose, partner with us for accessible commercial focused licenses for the areas of agriculture (plants & animals), industrial biotechnology (yeast) and pharmaceutical bioprocessing (mammalian cells) for a more rewarding gene editing experience.

-dCas9 serves as a fusion protein only.
+Cas-CLOVER’s dCas serves as a fusion protein only.
 It is mutated and unable to cut DNA.
-As opposed to the use of a single guide RNA (gRNA) like in CRISPR, the Cas-CLOVER system utilizes two gRNAs in addition to the Clo51 nuclease activity that requires dimerization of subunits associated with each guide RNA.
+As opposed to the use of a single guide RNA (gRNA) like in CRISPR, the Cas-CLOVER system utilizes two gRNAs in addition to the Clo051 nuclease activity that requires dimerization of subunits associated with each guide RNA.
 This allows for more stringent DNA cleavage.
-Using two gRNA makes the Cas-CLOVER gene editing system highly restricted and only functional when the paired gRNAs dimerize at the correct target site.
+Using two gRNA makes the Cas-CLOVER gene editing system highly targeted and only functional when the paired gRNAs dimerize at the correct target site.